absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 (which can cause memory leaks), without data races, without dangling pointers and other robustness issues, is actually quite hard.
 Sometimes even fundamentally unsafe.

-I have used Rust as one of the primary languages for demonstrating and benchmarking things for you.
+So far I have used Rust as one of the primary languages for demonstrating and benchmarking things for you.
 The examples under this header will be more along the lines of toy examples as Rust code for graphs and trees can get quite hairy if you don't want to just sprinkle ```Arc``` everywhere.
 And even then you might end up having to battle cyclical references.
 It's really nice that the compiler puts on guard rails for you and herds you towards safe behavior.
 Implementing graphs and trees in Rust is notoriously difficult for this exact reason.
-Which is not to say that it is easier in C/C++, the compiler just doesn't stop you from doing something problematic.
+Which is not to say that it is easier in C/C++, the compiler just doesn't stop you from doing something problematic without being aware of it.

 Anyways... the rest of the module will be about how using data structures like computational graphs, which is essentially what is created when you define your entire neural network on a single object in PyTorch, can speed up your code immensely as the structure allows the library/framework/compiler to reason about your program.
 Essentially, computational graphs communicate the intention of your program ahead of time before you start running everything in a loop.
-It can help the library/framework/compiler to optimize your code, optimize where the data should be located, when the data should be moved to/from the GPU, when two operations can be fused and so on.
+It can help the library/framework/compiler optimize your code, optimize where the data should be located, when the data should be moved to/from the GPU, when two operations can be fused and so on.